2017 Floralia Botanical Mead, Enlightenment Wines, Brooklyn, New York

 Wine, by definition, is fermented fruit juice.
-So, maybe I’m going a bit beyond the scope of this column by including a “honey wine”.
-I hope you’ll agree that it is well worth a diversion to discover something new – a taste adventure.
+So, maybe I’m going a bit beyond the scope of this column by including a “honey wine.”
+I hope you’ll agree that it is well worth a diversion to discover something new – a taste adventure with Floralia Botanical Mead.

 Mead is an ancient fermented beverage in which honey is the primary sugar.
+(It is not technically wine, though it is frequently referred to as a honey wine.)
 Fruits, botanicals, aromatics, and herbs may also be incorporated.
 Though often associated with vikings and Renaissance “faires”, mead is an international beverage with its deepest roots in China and India.
 Mead is also one of the fastest growing beverage markets in the US.
 It helps that mead is generally produced from local bounty, gluten-free, natural, and seasonal.

 Floralia Botanical Mead is an off-dry style mead made with juniper, lavender, and marjoram.
 It is intensely aromatic.
 The essence of fir trees combined with a warm sunny hillside along the Mediterranean.
 The off-dry style means there is a bit of sweetness on the palate, but not so much to detract from the overall savory flavor profile.
 The finish is quite dry.

-Serve chilled by itself, this mead makes a wonderful aperitif or digestif.
+Serve chilled by itself, Floralia Botanical Mead makes a wonderful aperitif or digestif.
 As an accompaniment to food, I recommend earthy cheeses and buttery olives, or maybe a warm Provencal bean stew.
-I also recommend this mead as a substitute for gin in some cocktails.
+I also recommend this mead drink as a substitute for gin in some cocktails.
 The aromatic composition is similar, the alcohol content significantly lower at about 12% ABV.
 Or, include it IN your gin cocktails as a complementary component far superior to nearly any vermouth.

 The aphrodisiac properties of each ingredient are only enhanced by their combination, so consider this an ideal aperitif to more than a meal!
 It is available online for approximately $25/375 ml bottle.
 It is produced in extremely small quantities, so hurry. (if not available, Enlightenment has numerous other delicious options)